 Cancer is a class of diseases in which abnormal cells multiply and divide uncontrollably in the body.
 These abnormal cells form malignant growths called tumors.
 Throat cancer refers to cancer of the voice box, the vocal cords, and other parts of the throat, such as the tonsils and the oropharynx.

-Throat cancer is often grouped into two categories: pharyngeal cancer, which forms in the pharynx (the hollow tube that runs from behind your nose to the top of your windpipe) and laryngeal cancer, which forms in the larynx (your voice box).
+Throat cancer is often grouped into two categories: pharyngeal cancer and laryngeal cancer.
+Pharyngeal cancer forms in the pharynx (the hollow tube that runs from behind your nose to the top of your windpipe).
+Laryngeal cancer forms in the larynx (your voice box).

-Men are more likely to develop throat cancer than women, and the disease is more common in people over the age of 50.
+Men are more likely to develop throat cancer than women.
 Certain lifestyle habits increase the risk of developing cancer of the throat.
 These include:

 - excessive alcohol consumption

 - exposure to asbestos

 There is also a connection between throat cancer and certain types of human papillomavirus infections (HPV).
 This is a sexually transmitted virus.
 The Cancer Treatment Centers of America say HPV infection is a risk factor for both cervical cancers in women and throat cancer.